 Discover Toronto’s iconic landmarks and hidden gems on a 2-hour city tour.
 Optional boat ride available.
 Experience the best of Canada’s largest metropolis.

-- St. Lawrence Market - St. Lawrence Market, located in the heart of Toronto, is a bustling culinary destination where locals and visitors can savor diverse cuisines, shop for fresh produce, and immerse themselves in the vibrant atmosphere of one of North America’s oldest public markets.
+- St. Lawrence Market - St. Lawrence Market, located in the heart of Toronto, is a bustling culinary destination where locals and visitors alike can savor the flavors of diverse cuisines, shop for fresh produce, and immerse themselves in the vibrant atmosphere of one of North America’s oldest public markets.

 - Yorkville Village - As we drive along the charming streets of Yorkville and Bloor Street, get ready to be immersed in Toronto’s high-end shopping and cultural scene.
 Known for its boutique shops, designer stores, and art galleries, Yorkville is a vibrant neighborhood that blends luxury with a bohemian flair.
 Stroll past iconic buildings, outdoor cafés, and chic storefronts as you admire everything from international fashion brands to local artisanal boutiques.